 5. Inspire others to donate and share

-Not only will you be doing all of the promoting, you will want your family, friends, and other Twitter users to do the same.
+Not only will you be doing all of the promoting, but you will also want your family, friends, and other Twitter users to do the same.
 Having others promote your fundraiser will help spread the word to other audiences that you may not have been able to reach.
 Besides asking people to share your fundraiser, you can reach out to them directly to ask for donations.
 See our blog post for help on how to ask people for donations.

-Twitter helps spread awareness for your campaign
+Twitter helps spread awareness for your fundraiser